Skip to content

-• hotel ranga restaurant exterior rowellphotography
+hotel ranga restaurant exterior rowellphotography

 Hotel Ranga, near Hella

 We’re huge fans of Hotel Ranga, a distinctive property about a 90 minute drive from Reykjavik.
 Hotel Ranga has become a favourite with our clients too, this cosy riverside lodge offering four-star comfort and fine dining in the volcanic heart of rural Iceland.
-There’s nowhere better for northern lights viewing – Ranga even has its own star-gazing observatory – while our Summer Nights break at this outstanding property promises long, indulgent days under the golden glow of the midnight sun as well as some fabulous culinary treats.
+There’s nowhere better for northern lights viewing – Ranga even has its own star-gazing observatory – while our summer at this outstanding property promises long, indulgent days under the golden glow of the midnight sun as well as some fabulous culinary treats.

 Summer or winter, you are also perfectly located at Ranga for exploring many of Iceland’s most famous natural wonders – including the tectonic triple-whammy of the Golden Circle and the waterfalls, glaciers and black-sand beaches of the South Coast.